Alekiie/ollama_pdf_rag-main/README.md

 Note: The application will run slower on CPU-only systems, but it will still work effectively.

+## Vote of Thanks
+Many thanks to [Washington Kimani](https://github.com/Washington-Kimani) for the breathtaking contribution towards the success of this project.
+I owe you a cup of coffee.

 ## 📝 License

 This project is open source and available under the MIT License.